Crew and passengers Roll Call - in alphabetical order (62 and counting)

 Nick Pynn: An electro-acoustic stringed multi-instrumentalist songwriter, composer and performer, Nick performs on a variety of instruments including 5 string violin, guitars, mountain dulcimer, mandocello and banjo.
 He plays these live whilst his feet live-loop and play bass pedals.
 Nick Pynn has also performed as a sideman with many musicians and comedians over the years, including Stewart Lee, Arthur Brown, Boothby Graffoe, B*Witched, Steve Harley, Mike Heron (Incredible String Band), Beverley Martyn, Otis Lee Crenshaw (Rich Hall) and Omid Djalili.
 Nick also plays with Stomp’s ‘Lost and Found Orchestra’.
 Having won Edinburgh’s Spirit of the Fringe and Brighton’s Star of the Festival awards and co-winning the Three Weeks Editor’s Award with Jane Bom-Bane, Nick co-won the ‘Best Music Event’ category Brighton Latest award last year with Kate Daisy Grant for their show in the Brighton Fringe.
-Nick will be performing regularly with Kate Daisy Grant this year.
+Nick performs regularly with Kate Daisy Grant.

 Check out NICK PYNN's Website HERE.

 in EP31 and EP32, Otto d'Jamma in EP35

 established singer-songwriter.
 Signed as a songwriter to Sony/ATV in